opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

 1. Specify a name for the destination so that you can identify it later.
 1. For **Type**, choose Slack, Amazon Chime, custom webhook, or [email](#email-as-a-destination).

-For the Email type, refer to the [Email as a destination](#email-as-a-destination) section below.
+For Email type, refer to [Email as a destination](#email-as-a-destination) section below.
 For all other types, specify the webhook URL.
 For more information about webhooks, see the documentation for [Slack](https://api.slack.com/incoming-webhooks) and [Chime](https://docs.aws.amazon.com/chime/latest/ug/webhooks.html).

 For custom webhooks, you must specify more information: parameters and headers.
 For example, if your endpoint requires basic authentication, you might need to add a header with a key of `Authorization` and a value of `Basic <Base64-encoded-credential-string>`.
 You might also need to change `Content-Type` to whatever your webhook requires.
 Popular values are `application/json`, `application/xml`, and `text/plain`.